ipspace/blog/content/posts/2021/11/bgp-multipath-netsim-tools.md

 ---
-title: "Creating BGP Multipath Lab with netsim-tools"
+title: "Creating BGP Multipath Lab with netlab"
+series_title: "Creating BGP Multipath Lab"
 date: 2021-11-09 07:03:00
 lastmod: 2022-02-15 15:42:00
 tags: [ BGP ]
-series: netsim
+series: netlab
-netsim_tag: use
+netlab_tag: use
 ---
-I was editing the *[BGP Multipathing](https://my.ipspace.net/bin/get/Net101/AR4.3%20-%20BGP%20Multipath%20Basics.mp4?download=yes)* video in the *[Advanced Routing Protocols](https://my.ipspace.net/bin/list?id=Net101#ADV_ROUTING)* section of *[How Networks Really Work](https://www.ipspace.net/How_Networks_Really_Work)* webinar, got to the diagram I used to explain the intricacies of IBGP multipathing and said to myself "*that should be easy (and fun) to set up with netsim-tools*".
+I was editing the *[BGP Multipathing](https://my.ipspace.net/bin/get/Net101/AR4.3%20-%20BGP%20Multipath%20Basics.mp4?download=yes)* video in the *[Advanced Routing Protocols](https://my.ipspace.net/bin/list?id=Net101#ADV_ROUTING)* section of *[How Networks Really Work](https://www.ipspace.net/How_Networks_Really_Work)* webinar, got to the diagram I used to explain the intricacies of IBGP multipathing and said to myself "*that should be easy (and fun) to set up with netlab*".

 {{<figure src="/2021/11/BGP-Multipath-Diagram.png">}}